 However, OCO orders are restricted to one order that would be executed, not giving the trader the flexibility and options of multiple exit points.
 On the other hand, crypto trading automation platform CoinPanel acts as a solution to rigid exchange orders, by allowing traders an option to create multiple exits in a trade.

-In this article we will be exploring the differences of OCO orders and using crypto trading automation platform CoinPanel.
+In this article, we will be exploring the differences between OCO orders and using crypto trading automation platform CoinPanel.

 What is an OCO order?

 An OCO order combines two orders, a Limit order and a Stop-Limit order.
 While two orders are set through an OCO, only one of the orders will be eventually executed.

 Although essentially setting a take-profit order as the Limit and a Stop-Limit order as your stop-loss is a better risk management strategy than not having a stop loss, many traders will soon realize that the OCO order has many limitations.

 First of all, OCO orders only allow for two orders, which minimizes the flexibility of your exits.
 Traders may realize that multiple exit points may be needed for a trade to be successful while minimizing losses.
 OCO orders do not enable users to set multiple take-profit orders.

 This means that if the price does not hit the only Limit order that was set in the OCO, the trade may eventually reach the stop-loss price, and the trader failed to reel in any gains at all.

 Secondly, the OCO order on Binance only allows you to set Stop-Limit orders on the exchange, which is the only type of stop-loss order you can create.
 It is known that sometimes during durations of high volatility, stop-limit orders are not always guaranteed to fill, and you may not be able to cut your losses.